-The road trip report continues: Here I am in full hiking regalia, ready to tackle what turned out to be a rather tough climb to a plateau to overlooking Pueblo Bonito, the best preserved ruin in Chaco Culture National Historical Park.
+The road trip report continues: Here I am in full hiking regalia, ready to tackle what turned out to be a rather tough climb to a plateau overlooking Pueblo Bonito, the best preserved ruin in Chaco Culture National Historical Park.
 We stopped there on our drive from Santa Fe to Durango, Colorado.
-Off the beaten path, the park lies 21 miles off SR550, mainly down on a rattling dirt road through a desert of rolling hills where the sage brush is so grey I was amazed it grows there at all.
+Off the beaten path, the park lies 21 miles off SR550, mainly down on a rattling dirt road through a desert of rolling hills.
+The sage brush is so grey I was amazed it grows there at all.

 Of all the hikes we’ve done so far, my boys still list this one in Chaco Culture NHP as their favorite even though we did it in 90F degree heat and full sun.